School Accountability Report Card (SARC)

 Are schools required to publish and disseminate the SARC?

 Yes, all active public schools and nonpublic, nonsectarian schools are required to prepare and disseminate a SARC for the primary purpose of providing parents with data and information to make meaningful comparisons between schools, including charter schools.

 Charter schools are required to prepare SARC reports as a method by which to measure pupil progress in meeting pupil outcomes for state priorities.

 How can a parent obtain a SARC?

-Contact the district office if the school's SARC report or Web link to their SARC report is not available on the CDE 'Find a SARC Web page' or to obtain a hard copy of their SARC report.
+Contact the district office if the school's SARC report or Web link to their SARC report is not available.

 How can a parent find out more about California's public schools?